 Editor's note: This story originally published in August 2016.
 But the safety information is timeless.

-As cameras rolled live from Chopper 9 over Adams County, a pickup truck pushed through a flooded roadway so inundated that guardrails couldn't even be seen over the standing flood waters.
+As cameras rolled live Wednesday from Chopper 9 over Adams County, a pickup truck pushed through a flooded roadway so inundated that guardrails couldn't even be seen over the standing flood waters.
+Watch WCPO meteorologist Jennifer Ketchmark's warning to drivers in the video player above.

 More deaths occur each year due to flooding than any other thunderstorm-related hazard, according to the National Weather Service.
 The Centers for Disease Control and Prevention report that more than half of all flood-related drownings occur when a vehicle is driven into hazardous flood waters.